Tangible Assets as a Hedge Against Inflation in 2026: Which Tangible Assets Offer Real Protection—and Why Solar Power Fills the Gap

 Regulatory-backed cash flow over 20 years

-Systems commissioned by December 31, 2026, are eligible for 20 years of EEG grandfathering (with a 1% semi-annual reduction).
-The typical gross return on commercial rooftop systems starting at 100 kWp is 6–10% per annum before taxes (Helm Group, portfolio data 2024); with tax benefits, the effective return is 10–12%.
-System costs for commercial rooftop systems: €800–1,300/kWp net, turnkey (30–100 kWp) or €700–1,100/kWp (100–500 kWp industrial rooftop, Fraunhofer ISE / BSW Solar Q1 2026).
-LCOE range for commercial rooftop systems: 5.7–12.0 ct/kWh (Fraunhofer ISE, 2024) — structurally well below the industrial electricity price.
+Systems commissioned by December 31, 2026, are eligible for 20 years of EEG grandfathering with a fixed market premium; the rate of reduction is approximately 1% per half-year.
+The typical gross return on commercial rooftop systems of 100 kWp or more is 6–10% per year before taxes (Helm Group, 2024 portfolio data); with tax benefits, the effective return is 10–12%.
+System costs for commercial rooftop installations: approximately 800–1,300 €/kWp net, turnkey (30–100 kWp) or 700–1,100 €/kWp (100–500 kWp industrial rooftop, Fraunhofer ISE / BSW Solar).
+The LCOE range for commercial rooftop systems is 5.7–12.0 ct/kWh (Fraunhofer ISE), which is structurally well below the industrial electricity price.
+The current EEG rate and the degression mechanism are discussed in detail in the technical article on EEG remuneration for 2026.

 The § 7g Tax Leverage Mechanism in Detail